-- 19.1 If circumstances arise which are not provided for in these Regulations, the Technical Delegate will determine any actions necessary. - 19.2 If any team affected by a decision of the Technical Delegate under article 19.1 wishes to protest, it may do so following the procedures set out in Regulation 15.
+- 19.1 If circumstances arise pertaining to the technical aspects of the conduct of the tournament, which are not provided for in these Regulations, the Technical Delegate will determine any actions necessary. - 19.2 If any team affected by a decision of the Technical Delegate under article 19.1 wishes to protest, it may do so following the procedures set out in Regulation 15.

-SCHEDULE OF VARIATIONS TO THE RULES OF HOCKEY APPLICABLE TO INTER-NATIONS EVENTS
+SCHEDULE OF REGULATIONS APPLICABLE TO INTER-NATIONS EVENTS